 Sirsi – is a tranquil town, dotted with terracotta-tiled houses, Jain Basadis (temples) and ancient Hindu temples.
 The 16th Century Marikamba Temple enshrines a wooden deity that is believed to have been found in a tank.
 The temple has a car festival once in two years.
 Scarce in numbers are unheard of this fair of historical fame.
 Millions of devotees rush in from remote parts of the country to attend this scintillating fair of Shri Marikamba.
 By getting darshana and blessings of Shri Devi, they become fortunate and opulent in life.
-Innumerable devotees of Goddess Marikamba of Sirsi are spread over in the neighbouring states of Kerala, Tamilnadu and Andra Pradesh.
+Innumerable devotees of Goddess Marikamba of Sirsi are spread over in the neighbouring states of Maharashtra, Kerala, Tamilnadu and Andra Pradesh.
 Sri Marikamba has become the chief Goddess of worship, a family deity of the people of Uttara Kannada and Dakshina Kannada districts.

 Distance – 58 km from Sirsi.